Benny Wenda’s Story

 Benny holds a deep and enduring belief that justice will eventually prevail, and he sees his remarkable escape from persecution in Indonesia as testament to that fact.
 He recognises that other freedom fighters, like Arnold Ap, Theys Eluay and Bill Tabuni, have not been so lucky.
 But this only strengthens his resolve.
 ‘While my people continue to suffer and continue to die, nothing will stop my campaign’, he says.

-For him, there is only one way to stop the killing, and ensure that Papuans enjoy the same freedoms that people elsewhere in the world already enjoy: Papua must be independent.
+For him, there is only one way to stop the killing, and ensure that Papuans enjoy the same freedoms that people elsewhere in the world already enjoy: West Papua must be independent.
 And to that end he continues his campaign.

 Benny Wenda has spent every day since his escape from prison, working to liberate his people in West Papua.
 For a comprehensive list of his past and most recent updates and statements, please click here.
 Below follows a short timeline of some of his most notable efforts per year since 2004.

 - 2004 – Founded and set up the Free West Papua Campaign which now has permanent offices in the United Kingdom, The Netherlands, Papua New Guinea and Australia.